 Resource tonnages and gold grades were reported at a 0.5 g/t Au cut-off grade.
 Resources from contiguous portions of the mineralisation outside of the optimized pit shell, and potentially amenable to underground mining methods, were reported at a cut-off grade of 0.8 g/t Au.
 A cut-off grade of 0.3g/t Au was used for the slimes dump due to the possible need for a different processing method.
 All resources were modelled using a 0.5 g/t Au grade cut-off for each mineralised zone, except Tau where a 0.8 g/t Au grade shell was used.
 A gold price of US\$1,700 was used.
 The full text of the Mupane Update is available on the Corporation's SEDAR profile at www.sedar.com.
+As at December 31, 2014, the spot price for gold was approximately \$1,200 per ounce.
+See "Risk Factors".

-On October 31, 2013, the Corporation issued a mineral resource estimate in respect of its Tekwane prospect with an effective date of September, 2013 (the "Tekwane Update").
-The following table summarises the results of the Tekwane Update:
+On October 31, 2013, the Corporation issued an estimation of mineral resources in respect of its Tekwane prospect with an effective date of September, 2013 (the "Tekwane Update").
+The following table summarizes the results of the Tekwane Update: